How many axles does a car have?

 The axles control the power that moves the vehicle; its duty exceeds connecting wheels.
 This makes it one of the most crucial components of a car.
 Axles maintain the position of the wheels and have a unique role in transmitting driving torque that comes from the driveshaft to the wheels.

 They are made out of durable steel, which makes them hard to bend.
 Nothing can ruin the balance of an axle except for a hard impact that can bend it.
+In case of such impacts, you may notice some bad axle symptoms like excessive vibrations and a knocking sound.
 There are non-driving axles that act to separate wheels while holding them in place and serving as a suspension component, while there are driving axles that use the engine’s torque to move the car.

 Types of axles

 There are three basic types of axles in vehicles, and each type has different variations